ednilsonlomazi/SeqrepC/README.md

 seqs_data, seqs_info = sc.collect_fasta("/directory/for/file.fasta")

 ##--!
 IMPORTANT NOTE 1 !--##
-##-- seqs_data is an iterable conteining only the genomic sequences of the
+##-- seqs_data is an iterable containing only the genomic sequences of the
 ##-- fasta file.
 Each genomic sequence on seqs_data comes from disk line by
 ##-- line, requiring to you to "join" these lines
 ##-- -- -- -- -- -- -- --##

-##-- Lets supose that your fasta file has 3 sequences and you want encode the
+##-- Let's suppose 3 sequences on your fasta file and you want encode the
 ##-- second sequence:
 second_seq = ''.join(seqs_data[1])
 seq_encoded = sc.encode("dna_walk", second_seq)